 - Allow to rest 5 minutes before slicing or serving.
 When serving, top each chicken breast with sautéed onion slices and fresh chopped parsley.
 Drizzle remaining honey mustard glaze on top of each chicken breast.
 Serve on its own, over steamed rice, pasta of choice, or roasted potatoes.

-- If chicken breasts are too thick, slice in half horizontally and pound between sheets of plastic wrap for even thickness.
+- If chicken breasts are too thick (1 inch or more), slice in half horizontally and pound between sheets of plastic wrap for even thickness.
 For best results, use an instant read thermometer, the chicken is cooked when it reaches internal temperature of 165°F.